-Art Tribes are about enabling the creative process for individuals or groups who do not have immediate access to capital.
+Art Tribes enable the creative process for individuals or groups who do not have immediate access to capital.
 Artists thrive when they are connected to their audience and can focus on their craft.
-Kickstarter has shown that crowdsourcing is becoming a more common medium for funding projects.
-In 2015 “10 percent of the films that premiered at the most recent Sundance Film Festival were KickStarter-funded projects.”.
-Art tribes can organize efforts such as art walks, the creation of murals, paintings, sculptures or simply exist to encourage artistic ventures.
+Crowdsourcing is becoming a more common medium for funding projects.
+Art tribes can organize efforts such as art walks, the creation of murals, paintings, sculptures or simply exist to support and accelerate artistic ventures.

 Energy Tribes revolve around groups of individuals coming together to create meaningful impact in relation to their energy consumption and creation.
 For example, a community could fund a new solar panel array which can be collectively owned by the community.
 Native can provide alternative funding solutions for local communities to acquire and utilize more sustainable methods of energy consumption.
 They can also be used to have people to determine what the acceptable energy usage levels are for each member.